 Where does the time go?
-Today I'm sharing a Broyhill Coffee Table makeover that I found on the side of the road as my Furniture Fixer Upper Project.
+Today I'm sharing a Broyhill Coffee Table makeover I found on the side of the road as my Furniture Fixer Upper Project.
 Seriously, you can't beat FREE furniture.

 Because this find was only a few houses away, I used a large furniture dolly to haul it home.
 Can you spot the four random legs?
 Who knows what they will become?

 It's Furniture Fixer Upper Day!
 Please visit my friends and tell them Gail sent you!